nik2808/Facial-Attendance-Recognition/README.md

 FACE ATTENDANCE SYSTEM:
-➢Attendance in a classroom is important.
+-Attendance in a classroom is important.
 So, teachers need to record the students attending classes and those missing them.
 ➢But manually doing so consumes a lot of valuable learning time.
 ➢Here is a solution for that, a software that takes care of attendance with no effor from the teacher.
 ➢It looks for students' preloaded faces from that particular class.